biotz/academy/docs/Examples/MQTTX/MQTTX configuration.md

 ![Toolbar](../img/toolbar.png)
 </div>

 You will have to create a Device.

+When creating a device, specific settings can be set for that particular device, such as device type, time zone and tags.
+This ensures that each device is correctly configured according to its individual needs.

+The device registration process also involves the creation of unique credentials for each device, which include a username and password.
+These credentials are used to authenticate the device when communicating with the platform, ensuring a level of communication security.

 The information to create a device is <a href="/docs/Tutorials/Getting started/Step 4 - Creating  a device" target="_self">here</a>.

 After creating the device, you will get an excel with some data that you will have to use later, so save it!